 What was the trial design for the Phase III EXPAND clinical trial?1,2

-EXPAND was a randomized, double-blind, placebo-controlled study in 1651 more progressed RMS patients.
-The inclusion criteria were: documented evidence of progression in the 2 years prior to enrollment, no evidence of relapse in the 3 months prior to study enrollment, and an EDSS score of 3.0-6.5 at study entry.
+EXPAND was a randomized, double-blind, parallel-group, placebo-controlled, time-to-event study in 1651 patients with SPMS who had evidence of disability progression in the prior 2 years, no evidence of relapse in 3 months prior to study enrollment, and an EDSS score of 3.0-6.5 at study entry.
 Patients were randomized 2:1 to receive either once-daily MAYZENT 2 mg or placebo.
 Evaluations were performed at screening, every 3 months, and when relapses occurred.
 MRI evaluations were performed at screening and every 12 months.
 The follow-up duration was 37 months.

-The primary end point of the study was the time to 3-month CDP, defined as a ≥1-point increase from baseline in EDSS score (0.5-point increase for patients with a baseline EDSS score of ≥5.5) sustained for 3 months.
+The primary end point of the study was the time to 3-month CDP, defined as at least a 1-point increase from baseline in EDSS (0.5-point increase for patients with baseline EDSS of 5.5 or higher) sustained for 3 months.
 A prespecified hierarchical analysis consisted of the primary end point and 2 key secondary end points, the time to 3-month confirmed worsening by ≥20% from baseline on the T25-FW test, and the change from baseline in T2 lesion volume.
 Additional end points included ARR (relapses/year) and MRI measures of inflammatory disease activity.

 What is the mechanism of action?1,3-8